rofra/karotz-wizz-usb-installer/README.md

 ## What is this all about ?

-This is a repo about "Karotz" rabbit domotique http://store.karotz.com/fr_FR/ .
+This is a repo about "Karotz" rabbit domotic product, see http://store.karotz.com/fr_FR/ .

-## What are theses files ?
+## How does it work ?

 This is a just an auto installer of Wizz (See Resources paragraph) rootfs modifications on Karootz sources.
 Allowing adding telnet connecting, rooting and much more.